 - Akarana Dog Training Club

 - Good Dog Training

 These schools were selected from a combination of reviews from Google Business, TradeMe Services and Facebook.
 While a great indicator, reviews are always subjective – it’s still very important you do your own homework before signing up.

 Also, your dog has its own unique circumstances that might be better suited to one New Zealand puppy school over another.

 You’ll find one puppy school will specialise in certain breeds or age groups while another deals with specific areas of training such as agility.
 So, get your browser open on them and see which ones look like they match you and your pooch.
 Then head over and get to know them in person before committing.

 How do you keep a puppy safe at puppy school?

 Because dogs in puppy school are still learning the right behaviours, it can be worthwhile getting pet insurance before you head into one.
-PD Insurance recently paid a claim for the leg amputation of a dog whose puppy school bite became severely infected.
+PD Insurance recently paid a pet insurance claim for the leg amputation of a dog whose puppy school bite became severely infected.

 Why not take a couple of minutes to get a free quote?